cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 * **Available for:** county, MSA, HRR, state (see [geography coding docs](../covidcast_geography.md))

 This data source is based on [COVID-19 Search Trends symptoms dataset](https://github.com/google-research/open-covid-19-data/tree/master/data/exports/search_trends_symptoms_dataset).
-Using this search data, we estimate the volume of searches mapped to symptoms related to COVID-19 such as _anosmia_(lack of smell) and _ageusia_(lack of taste).
-The resulting daily dataset for each region showing the relative frequency of searches for each symptom.
+Using this search data, we estimate the volume of searches mapped to symptoms related to COVID-19 such as _anosmia_ (lack of smell) and _ageusia_(lack of taste).
+The resulting daily dataset for each region shows the relative frequency of searches for each symptom.
 This signal is measured in arbitrary units that are normalized for population and for the most popular symptom search term within a geographic region.
 Thus, values are not comparable between geographic regions.
 Larger numbers represent higher numbers of symptom-related